 The State of Oregon has the 5th largest elk population in the United States and great potential for those looking for a trophy bull and a quality hunt.
 Archery hunters can purchase a general license and over the counter tag which is good for most elk units in the State.
 Rifle hunters' musts apply for a unit specific controlled draw hunt, or purchase a guaranteed outfitter tag, or Landowner tag.

 Upfront Outfitters has long been passionate for elk hunting and we continue to produce quality Rocky Mountain elk.
 We are legally permitted to hunt most units in the State of Oregon, and we work and scout hard throughout the year to find quality bulls.
-With over 20 years of experience hunting and producing trophy Rocky Mountain elk, we can certainly help you with your dream hunt.
-No matter what your weapon of choice, we are elk hunting experts and can give you that hunt you dream about.
+With over 25 years of experience hunting and producing trophy Rocky Mountain elk, we can certainly help you with your dream hunt.
+No matter what your weapon of choice, we are elk hunting experts and can give you the hunt you dream about.

 Give us a call today and start planning your hunt.
 You’ll be glad you did.

 All hunts are booked on first come first serve basis.
 We take a small number of clients each year to ensure high success, so availability is usually limited.
 It is important to plan early when booking a hunt with us.
-A non-refundable DEPOSIT of 25% is due when you book a hunt.
-The balance is due 30 days prior to the hunt start.

 Rifle hunters have three options for obtaining an elk tag in Oregon.
 Once you purchase your hunting license, you can apply for a controlled draw hunt, purchase a guaranteed outfitter tag prior to March 31 or purchase a landowner tag.
 If you wish to apply for the controlled draw, you must apply by May 15.
 If successful, you then have until the day prior to the start of the hunting season to purchase your tag.
 If you do not purchase your tag prior to the start of the season you will be unable to obtain it.
 If unsuccessful you gain a preference point.
 If you would like to apply for the draw or would like more information, please call and we will give you the correct hunts to apply for and assist you with your application.